duc-ng/cryo-em-monitor/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Latest update
+- 28.01
+  - add: do not show outliers in miniplots
+  - add: standard deviation in config
+  - add: validate() .star-File
+  - fix miniplots: deactivate zoom in mobile
+  - fix mainplot: state is preserved after update
+  - fix mainplot: deactivate legend & zoom in mobile
+  - for debugging: print key when selecting row in table
+  - deactivated image play/pause button in fullscreen view
+  - fix Images: Title on hover

 - 08.01.